Program Logo

 Introduction

-We believe that nothing should stop people who are blind or visually impaired from pursuing higher education—especially the cost.
-To help, we offer merit-based scholarships for students with vision loss who are newly transitioning to college or are pursuing their graduate education.
+We believe that nothing should stop people who are visually impaired from pursuing higher education—especially the cost.
+To help, we offer merit-based scholarships for legally blind students who are newly transitioning to college or are pursuing their graduate education.
 The award is unrestricted, so it can be used as needed: for tuition, room and board, books, supplies, or travel.

 If you have a record of strong academic accomplishment and merit, apply for a Lighthouse Guild scholarship and take another step toward the advanced education you deserve.
 The deadline to apply is March 31st.